Trail Blazers vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Trail Blazers Betting Records & Stats

-- Portland has played 32 games this season that have had more than 234.5 combined points scored.
+- Portland has played 37 games this season that finished with a point total higher than 230.5 points.

-- Portland's games this season have had an average of 230.1 points, 4.4 fewer points than this game's total.
+- The average over/under for Portland's matchups this season is 229.7, 0.8 fewer points than this game's point total.

-- So far this season, Portland has compiled a 35-40-0 record against the spread.
+- So far this year, Portland has compiled a 35-41-0 record against the spread.

-- The Trail Blazers have been chosen as underdogs in 42 games this year and have walked away with the win 13 times (31%) in those games.
+- The Trail Blazers have come away with 13 wins in the 43 contests they have been listed as the underdogs in this season.

 Trail Blazers vs. Kings Over/Under Stats